 Invoices, plane tickets and other tickets that do not include the amount and your name are not acceptable.

 Email confirmations, print-outs of bank statements (with confidential information blanked out if you wish), and receipts are all acceptable.

 We recommend that you ensure you have travel/medical insurance cover where required and you should use the University's insurance cover for University business.
 This is free of charge and, therefore, if you take out private insurance instead, we cannot reimburse this cost to you.

-You must also complete a Post-Activity Report Form which should be returned with your expenses claim.
+You must also complete a Post-Activity Report Form which should be returned alongside your expenses claim: